This is a now page. And if you have your own website, you should make one too.

 Work

-At work, I’m focused on leadership and structuring.
-Most of my time is spent on strategic decisions, people, pre-sales, and organizing teams related to mobile, digital experiences, and applied technology.
+I’m back from staycation.
+Focus is on 2026 planning and getting closer to strategic clients.
+Leadership and structuring remain central—strategic decisions, people, pre-sales, and organizing teams around mobile, digital experiences, and applied technology.

 I’ve been increasingly interested in how to sustain good teams without inflating processes, how to maintain clarity in complex environments, and how to use AI in a practical way, less hype and more real delivery.